A-ElNawawy/public-NextTemplate-JS/documentation/About.md

 - MainFolder: is any direct child folder under [src](../src).

 - MainFolder internal structure will be the same as the [pages](../src/pages).

+- We handle fonts using [this method](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) from nextJS.